machinekit/QtQuickVcp/README.md

-Knobs-QML
+Knobs 'n' Dials - QML
 =========

-Qt and QML based Knobs
+Qt and QML based different types of Knobs and Dials